cimt-ag/data_vault_pipelinedescription/documentation/data_mapping_taxonomie.md

 ![m1e1p1 mapping](./images/source_mapping_m1e1p1.drawio.png)

+Example source: Table with data of manufactured items and the product+product description, the item belongs to

 ### M1EnP1 Single main object with multiple relations and content for one partner
 The source row contains

 - 1 set of fields with the business key of object A
 - 1 set of fields with content of object A
-- more then 1 set of fields with the business key of object B representing another or the same relation
+- 2 or more sets of fields with the business key of object B representing another or the same relation
 - 1 set of fields with content of object B for one specific set of business keys

 ![m1enp1 mapping](./images/source_mapping_m1enp1.drawio.png)

+Example source: Table with contract data including the id, name and current delivery rating of the person,that receives the delivery and the id and current credibilty rating of the person that pays the bill

 ### MR1 single main object with self relation
 The source row contains